DavidLang72/Horiseon-polished/README.md

 # Horiseon-polished
-We were given a Challenge Assignment with the following description and criteria:
+We were given a section of finished code with the following description and criteria:

 ## User Story